 I work full time as a cosmetologist and recently became pregnant.
 Should I stop working until the baby is born?

-Recent studies looking at miscarriage, preterm birth, small for gestational age, birth defects, and developmental milestones have not found an increased risk for any of these outcomes for hairdressers.
+No. There is no recommendation that all cosmetologist should stop working because of pregnancy.
+Cosmetologists stand on their feet for long periods of time and have exposure to chemicals in the workplace.
+Recent studies looking at miscarriage, preterm birth, small for gestational age, birth defects, and developmental milestones have not found an increased risk chance for any of these outcomes in the children of for hairdressers.

 All studies support the importance of proper working conditions.
 Working in a well-ventilated area, wearing protective gloves, taking frequent breaks, practicing safe storage of hair care products, and avoiding eating or drinking in the workplace are all important factors that can decrease chemical exposures.

-MotherToBaby has a general fact sheet on occupational exposures and ways to reduce potential exposures at http://mothertobaby.org/fact-sheets/reproductive-hazards-workplace/pdf/.
-Your worksite should provide MSDS on all chemicals and proper personal protection for all parts of your job.
+MotherToBaby has a general fact sheet on occupational exposures and ways to reduce potential exposures at https://mothertobaby.wpengine.com/fact-sheets/reproductive-hazards-workplace/pdf/.
+Your worksite should provide the manufacturer’s Safety Data Sheets (SDS) on all chemicals and proper personal protection for all parts of your job.
 Be certain to use them, even when not pregnant.

 Is it safe to have hair treatments while I am breastfeeding?

-There is no information on having hair treatments during breastfeeding.
+There are no studies on hair treatments and breastfeeding.
 It is unlikely that large amounts of any of the chemical would enter the breast milk because so little enters the mom’s bloodstream.
 We would not discourage breastfeeding because of hair tints or other cosmetic hair chemicals.
 Be sure to talk to your health care provider about all your breastfeeding questions.

 What if the father of the baby gets a hair treatment?